jansucan/diff-dd/README.md

 When the user decides to create the differential image, he or she runs:

-> diff-dd backup -i /dev/sda1 -b full.img -o diff.img
+> diff-dd create -i /dev/sda1 -b full.img -o diff.img

 If a data accident happens, the partition can be restored by running: